seud0nym/tch-gui-unhide/utilities/README.md

                     before resetting to factory defaults.
                     (Requires attached USB device).
  -c               Disable CWMP configuration during first boot after reset.
+ -d               Add DNS rewrites to disable CWMP firmware downloads from
+                    fwstore.bdms.telstra.net
+ -D domain        Add DNS rewrites to disable CWMP firmware downloads from
+                    the specified domain.
+May be specified multiple times.
  -e               Disable any 'noexec' flags on USB mounted filesystems.
  -f filename      Flashes the specified firmware 'filename' before reset and
                     reboot.
 If 'filename' ends with .rbi, it will be unpacked